2022

 USABILITY TESTING

-• Determined the cohort for the testing : We had volunteer testers from small enterprises, bigger businesses, and individual business owners.
+• Determined the cohort for the testing : Volunteer users had small enterprises, bigger businesses, and individual businesses.

-• Consolidated the findings : I divided each task into micro-tasks of up to6 steps by me, and I evaluated any blockages, dependencies, confusion or feedback of all the micro-steps.
+• Consolidated the findings : Each flow was divided into micro-tasks, and evaluated any blockages, dependencies, confusion or feedback of all the micro-steps.

-• Iterated on the learnings : I designed basis the feedback of the usability testing and readied the file for engineering handover.
+• Iterated on the learnings : I iterated on the feedback and readied the file for engineering handover.

 Search an item as usual